United States Naval Forces Central Command: Combined Maritime Forces

-In February 2002 the Combined Maritime Forces was also established as an embedded activity to provide coordinated Coalition operations in the area of operations.
+In February 2002 the Combined Maritime Forces was established within USNAVCENT headquarters as an embedded activity.
 It is an international naval partnership that provides security for civilian maritime traffic by conducting counter-piracy and counter-terrorism missions in the heavily trafficked waters of the Middle East, Africa and South Asia, including the Red Sea, the Persian Gulf, the Gulf of Aden, Arabian Sea and the wider Indian Ocean.

+As of May 2025, there were 46 sovereign state participants.
+Most states joined and then continued to participate in a variety of ways.
+The United Arab Emirates became a member of the task force, but has not participated since March 2023.

-CMF's personnel and ships are drawn from 33 nations and are organised into four principal task forces:
+USNAVCENT has organised the CMF into four principal task forces: